constancemaurer/music-artist-predictor/README.md

 **Preliminary findings**

-* Model testing on the <ins>features and CountVectorized lyrics</ins> indicated Logistic Regression and Random Forest Models yielded high cross validation scores of 0.302 and 0.433 respectively.
+* Model testing on the features and <ins>CountVectorized lyrics</ins> indicated Logistic Regression and Random Forest models yielded high cross validation scores of 0.302 and 0.433, respectively.

-* Model testing on the <ins>features and TfidfVectorized lyrics</ins> Logistic Regression and Random Forest Models yielded high cross validation scores of 0.399 and 0.398 respectively.
+* Model testing on the <ins>features and TfidfVectorized lyrics</ins> indicated Logistic Regression and Random Forest models yielded high cross validation scores of 0.399 and 0.398, respectively.

+It was decided to proceed mainly with the TfidfV dataset.

 ### Large Scale Model Testing

-Following a thourough GridSearchCV Procedure with multiple classification models (see Table below), it was found that Random Forest was performing the best out of the 16 models.
+Following a thourough GridSearchCV Procedure with multiple classification models (see Table below), it was found that Random Forest was performing the best out of the <ins>16 models</ins> tested.

+MODEL TESTING TABLE

-## Model Optimisation & Evaluation
+## Model Optimisation

 ## Results